 War.
 What is it good for?
 Making rich people richer.

 I’ve been avoiding writing this piece.
-The topic of war has been swarming around my brain so much this past week but I can’t seem to organize my ideas.
+The topic of war has been swarming around my brain so much this past week, but I can’t seem to organize my ideas.
 The task of putting my thoughts into a cohesive essay feels impossible.
-I’ve decided instead to free write for most of the two hours I allot for a Brain-Picking piece, leaving about 20 minutes at the end for some editing.
+I’ve decided instead to free write.
 We’ll see what comes out.

 There’s always some self-serving, underlying motive, for Trump, Clinton, Obama, all of them.
-A small group of rich assholes are currently running the world, they’re exploiting, hurting, killing anyone so that they can get more money and power, our politicians are working for them, and it’s all going unchecked.
-I get that the situation in the Middle East is more complicated and involved than this, but if we were somehow able to stop these money-grubbing, war-mongering pricks, we’d see major changes right away.
+A small group of rich assholes are currently running the world.
+They’re exploiting, hurting, killing anyone so that they can get more money and power.
+Our politicians are working for them.
+And it’s all going unchecked.
+I get that the situation in the Middle East is more complicated and involved than this, but if we were somehow able to stop these money-grubbing, war-mongering pricks, we’d experience some major changes right away.

 So how many pictures of drowned children do we need to see before we demand that our leaders show some kind of consideration for human life and make a real attempt to end war?
 God, the image of that man wailing over his dead wife, the videos of him burying their dead twins.
 Can’t get it out of my head.
 Tears in my eyes right now.